Affiliate links on Android Authority may earn us a commission. Learn more.

 Finally, it’s fun to install smartphone apps, but confine your downloading to the App Store.
 That way, you can rest assured that the app you want to install has gone through rigorous checks.

-As opposed to Android, iOS and macOS are both closed systems and very well designed.
+As opposed to Android, iOS and iPadOS are both heavily closed and sandboxed.
 Apps are also closely examined and vetted before getting into the App Store.